yassinealade/video-tutorial/README.md

 # video-tutorial
-This is a repository for a video tutorial
+This is a repository for a video tutorial and I just updated it.